kexa-io/Kexa/README.md

       AZURETENANTID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX	(ID of the application's Azure AD tenant) AZURECLIENTSECRET=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX	(one of the application's client secrets)
     ```
+    If you are runnning your Kexa in a azure function you can also use this with UAI (User Assigned Identities):
+    ```
+      AZUREKEYVAULTNAME=MyKeyVault
+      USERAZUREIDENTITYID=XXXXXXXX
+    ```
   - GitHub:
     ```
       GITHUBTOKEN=github_pat_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX